janina-esteban/innov8/README.md

-# 🧑‍💻 EduBridge Project: How To Collaborate\! 📚
+# 🧑‍💻 EduBridge by WON 📚
 ## 📌 Project Goals & Setup

 This whole project is based on **PlatformIO** in VS Code.
 We use a flat file system (SPIFFS) which is weird, so we have to stick to the naming rules below.